 The procedure is carried out in two stages, usually one to three weeks apart.
-Both procedures are carried out in a theatre and are followed by a scan in Nuclear Medicine.
-The first part is called the “work-up” or pre-therapy appointment.
-It is usually carried out on an outpatient basis.
-The second part is the therapy appointment and is always carried out on an inpatient basis, including an overnight stay.
+Both procedures are carried out in a theatre in the Radiology Department, and are followed by a scan in the Nuclear Medicine Department.

-During the therapy stage, the microspheres are injected into the hepatic artery.
-The Microspheres get stuck in the blood vessels and give a radiation dose to the liver tumours.
-The patient stays overnight on a ward and is scanned the following day in Nuclear Medicine to confirm that the Microspheres have gone to the intended areas.
+During the therapy stage, a similar procedure is followed, but this time the Yttrium-90 microspheres are injected.
+The microspheres get stuck in the small blood vessels and give a radiation dose to the liver tumours.
+The patient stays overnight on a ward and is scanned the following day in the Nuclear Medicine Department, to confirm that the microspheres have gone to the intended areas.

-Upon discharge patients are issued with a radiation protection advice card.
+Upon discharge, patients are given radiation protection advice by a Medical Physicist.
 Since the therapy agent is radioactive, some simple precautions may need to be followed.

-More detailed information can be found in the Patient Information Leaflet, which can be found by clicking on this link.
+More detailed information on this therapy can be found in the Patient Information Leaflet.